Therapeutic Uses of Hop for Dogs

 The plant is a perennial that blooms mid-to-late summer, with lobed leaves reminiscent of grapevines.
 The main use of hop as a sedative is in treating the symptoms of anxiety and other troubles in dogs.
 There is no evidence to suggest that hop treats the causes of these symptoms, but, and there may be other difficulties under the surface that should be addressed.
 Hop does not treat metabolic imbalances or hyperthyroidism, for instance, so you should seek further assistance in those cases.

 - Hop is useful for nervous dogs and those with separation anxiety.
 Used cautiously, hop for dogs can calm even severe episodes of anxiety.
 A few handfuls of fresh strobiles can make all the difference in the world for a dog having trouble getting to the groomers, while a tea can also have the same effect.
-Some dogs may struggle with the unpleasant taste of the fresh herb, which makes the tea of particular value.
+Some do’s may struggle with the unpleasant taste of the fresh herb, which makes the tea of particular value.

 - Hop, combined with a little Valerian, can help your best friend cope with physical pain.
 While hop and Valerian will not treat the underlying causes of that pain, these herbal treatments are advantageous in helping overcome pain naturally.
 One-eighth of a teaspoon of tincture for every 20 pounds of your pet’s weight should do the trick to assuage acute pain or anxiety.

 - Certain constituents in a hop, like lupulone and humulone, can fight bothersome bacteria and fungi.
 Studies in humans have shown that hop may have some application in treating gallbladder problems and urinary incontinence, with a treatment amalgamation including hop, vitamin E and uva ursi illustrating excellent results for 772 of 915 patients.
 This heartening study may lead to progress for how we treat dogs with incontinence.